 A large and growing number of senior citizens are choosing to spend their retirement years in Israel.
 Some individuals want to join their children who have already made Aliyah, while others come on their own to fulfill a dream of living in Israel.
 Today, retirement to Israel is a viable option.
 Nefesh B’Nefesh offers you assistance with integration into Israeli society and provides ongoing logistical and emotional support.
 Many resources are available to make your move to Israel easier – financially, socially and medically:

 - Housing Options: Many retirees purchase or rent apartments in Israel and live entirely independently.
 Others seek out retirement communities that offer a full range of recreation activities, while yet others require an assisted living facility with full or limited nursing care.
 The NBN staff can assist you in determining the best option given your needs and help you plan a pilot trip to investigate viable options.
 There are many private retirement consultants who offer assistance, some of whom provide assistance for free and some of who charge a fee.
-For a listing of retirement centers in Jerusalem, see our online listing.
 For information about retirement centers throughout Israel, see www.retirementhomes.com.
 In addition, the AACI has a thorough listing of retirement centers; please email firstname.lastname@example.org for more information.

 - Financial Planning & Budgeting: Working out your financial situation when you move to a new country can be a daunting task.
 It is important to work out a budget and organize your finances prior to making Aliyah, organizing issues such as taxes in North America or the UK, Israeli taxes and Estate planning.

 - Pensions: Olim who arrive over the age of 60 are generally not entitled to the standard Israeli government pension.
 To determine if you are eligible, click here.
 If you are eligible for an Israeli pension, click here for an English version of the claims form: Bituach Leumi – Special Old-Age Benefit